All Products

 Rule Type

-The rule type is related to the template and is the most basic property of the template.
-It can be used for description and filtering functions.
+The rule type is the most basic property of a template.
+It is used for description and filtering.

 Monitoring Granularity

 When the configuration type is Use Custom SQL Statement to Create a Dataset, you can configure the monitoring granularity.
-You can choose Entire Table or specify specific monitoring Field.
+You can choose Entire Table or specify a monitoring Field.

 Template Configuration